Metaswitch/clearwater-readthedocs/Clearwater-Ruby-Coding-Guidelines.md

 *     Use UTF-8 encoding in your source files.
 *     Use 2 space indent, no tabs.
-*     Use Unix-style line endings.
-On the last line of the file, too.
+*     Use Unix-style line endings, including on the last line of the file.
 *     Use spaces around operators, after commas, colons and semicolons, around { and before }.
 *     No spaces after (, [ and before ], ).
 *     Prefer postfix modifiers (if, unless, rescue) when possible.